 The Group assesses its liabilities and contingencies for all tax years open to audit based upon the latest information available.
 Inherent uncertainties exist in estimates of tax contingencies due to complexities of interpretation and changes in tax laws.
 For those matters where it is probable that an adjustment will be made, the Group records its best estimate of these tax liabilities, including related interest charges.
 Other than as set out below, the current open tax matters are spread across numerous jurisdictions and consist primarily of legacy transfer pricing matters that have been open for a number of years and may take several more years to resolve, none of which are individually material.
 During 2018, the DRC parliament adopted the 2018 Mining Code introducing wide ranging reforms including the introduction of higher royalties, a new Super Profits Tax regime and further regulatory controls.
 This triggered a reassessment of the Group's tax positions in the DRC.
 Based on the potential challenges of historical tax positions and uncertainties of the 2018 Mining Code, specifically, the application and interpretation of the Super Profits Tax, which cannot be offset by carry forward income tax losses, consideration was given to the range of possible outcomes to determine the expected value of the tax losses available for future offset, including to what extent previously incurred tax losses would be available to offset future taxable profits.
 Various tax authorities in the DRC have issued assessments denying financing related costs and other items, along with customs related claims for alleged non-compliance or incorrect coding on certain filings.
-The Group has engaged with the tax authorities through a dispute resolution process and has resolved certain of the assessments that have been recognised as current income tax expenses and deferred income tax credits.
-There are other assessments in respect of which the discussions are ongoing.
+The Group is currently engaged with these tax authorities working through a dispute resolution process.
 As the dispute resolution process is ongoing and its ultimate outcome remains uncertain, there remains a risk that the outcome could materially impact the recognised balances within the next financial year.

-In December 2019, HMRC issued formal transfer pricing, unallowable purposes and diverted profits tax assessments for the 2008-2018 tax years, amounting to U.S.\$837 million.
+In December 2019, HMRC issued formal transfer pricing, unallowable purposes and diverted profits tax assessments for the 2008-2018 tax years, amounting to U.S.\$774 million.
 The Group has appealed against and continues to vigorously contest these assessments, following, over the years, various legal opinions received and detailed analysis conducted, supporting its positions and policies applied.
 The matter is now proceeding through the Mutual Agreement Process pursuant to article 24 of the Switzerland-United Kingdom Income Tax Treaty 1977.
 Therefore, the Group has not fully provided for the amount assessed.
 The Group does not anticipate a significant risk of material changes in estimates in this matter in the next financial year.